thomascamminady/alltime_athletics_python/README.rst

 -------
 Download all data via ``poetry run python alltime_athletics_python/main.py parse "./data"``

-If you installed this package from PyI_, run
+If you installed this package from PyPI_, run

 .. code-block:: python